Laxmeena/AndroidEnableLocation/README.md

 # AndroidEnableLocation
-This is the complete code for enable mobile gps and get the google places to find any particular address.
+ Android project for enable mobile gps and get the google places to find any particular address.